Gremelody/intelligent-molecular-skeleton-design/README.md

 ## 📂 Repository Structure and Workflow

 This repository contains two core research projects, each utilizing the complete code workflow.
-The `CPyr/` directory holds the main body of work, focusing on the **dichloropyrimidine** molecular system as additives in `Li-S batteries`, which is the primary subject of this README.
+The `CPyr/` directory holds the main body of work, focusing on the **2-chloropyrimidine** molecular system as additives in `Li-S batteries`, which is the primary subject of this README.
 The `1,4-Benzoquinone/` directory contains a secondary application of the same workflow to the **1,4-Benzoquinone** system as additives in `Li-CO2 batteries`, serving as another example to validate the universality of this machine learning workflow and molecular skeleton design paradigm.

 ```
 .
-├── CPyr/                                         # 🧪 Primary Project: Dichloropyrimidine (Dual-Target: Gap, Barrier)
+├── CPyr/                                         # 🧪 Primary Project: 2-chloropyrimidine (Dual-Target: Gap, Barrier)
 │   ├── Molecule Generation & Sampling.ipynb         # Contains script 1 for building the dataset
 │   ├── Feature Engineering.ipynb                    # Contains script 2 for feature engineering
 │   ├── Tree_stacking.ipynb                          # Contains script 3-5 for Hyperparameter Optimization, Stacking Ensemble & Evaluation and Prediction